sarjon/paysera/README.md

 Sign up at [Paysera][1] to get your configuration credentials.

+## Contributing

+Found an issue?
+Feel free to make a pull request.

 ## License

 This module is licensed under the MIT license.
 Please see the complete license in the bundle `LICENSE` file.